Jaswanthchandu/Task_02_Descriptive_Stats/README.md

 > Note: The statistics scripts were developed with AI assistance; the analysis, validation, and findings are my own.

 Descriptive statistics on a 2024 U.S. Facebook/Instagram political-ads dataset,
-computed three independent ways — pure standard-library Python, pandas, and Polars — with dataset-level and grouped analysis, and verified to agree.
+computed three independent ways, pure standard-library Python, pandas, and Polars, with dataset-level and grouped analysis, and verified to agree.

 ## Dataset